ClaireaLLL/computing-work/The Masqueraded truth.md

   Lilth couldn't remember much.
 She lay on her bed, watching the servents find her a perfect dress whilst thinking long and hard.
 Her life has never been the fantasies she have ever known. *I never knew all these fantasies would get me depressed*, she thought.
 The party was an hour away.
 She had to find out before then.
   "Lilth!
 The limousine's here."

-  Her white gown ran down her knees, with a bow securing her belt in place.
+  Her white satin gown ran down her knees, with a bow securing her belt in place.
 The blonde teen looked around, desperately trying to look for clues.
 Just then, a young man ever so charming carelessly spilled a glass of wine right smack on her gown.
   "Oh... my apologies, I'll help clean that up," "Don't fret, I've brought an extra dress!"
 Lilth's mom stepped in between the two.
   "I'll escort you to the ladies'," the mysterious man offered.